Japan Highly Skilled Professional Points Calculator

 Annual Income Bands (in Yen)

 Income is used as a rough indicator of your market value and seniority.
-When estimating income, you should use your actual or realistically expected annual income in Japan, before tax, in Japanese yen.
+In this simplified calculator, salary is one of the most powerful categories because it can contribute a very large share of the final total.
+When estimating income, use your actual or realistically expected annual income in Japan before tax, stated in Japanese yen.

 • 10 million yen or more per year: 40 points